Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Modified Poisson

 Choosing $v \equiv 1$, we get:

 Hence, we integrate the equation where $u_{\epsilon}$ is known \textit{a priori} to be continuous:

 Thus, since $f$ is already chosen to integrate to zero, we get $\int_{M} u_{\epsilon} dx = 0$.

 Fix $\epsilon>0$.
-We will use interior regularity estimates to show that the Lipschitz constant of $u_{\epsilon}$ is uniformly bounded.
+We will use interior regularity estimates for subsets of Euclidean space to show that the Lipschitz constant of $u_{\epsilon}$ is uniformly bounded.
 The results in Euclidean space can be used for the compact surface $M$ by using a $C^{\infty}$-atlas to cover the manifold and applying the Euclidean interior estimates in coordinate patches $\Omega_i$ that overlap by a fixed distance $\delta >0$ if necessary.
 Expressed over small enough coordinate patches in local coordinates, we use estimates that are valid for second-order uniformly elliptic linear PDE with bounded first- and zeroth-order coefficients.
-We use these estimates, because the Poisson equation expressed in a small enough coordinate patch in local coordinates has first-order terms due to the Christoffel symbols.
-However, since the coordinate patch is small enough, these Christoffel symbols are bounded.
-Interior Schauder estimates of uniformly elliptic linear PDE in non-divergence form with bounded coefficients can be found in Corollary 6.3 of Gilbarg and Trudinger~\cite{gilbargtrudinger}:
+We use these estimates, because the Poisson equation expressed in a small enough coordinate patch in local coordinates has first-order terms due to the non-zero Christoffel symbols.
+However, due to curvature bounds, the coordinate patches can be chosen small enough (satisfying $\text{diam}(\Omega) \leq r_{M}$, where $r_{M}$ is the injectivity radius of the manifold $M$), these Christoffel symbols can be uniformly bounded.
+Interior Schauder estimates of uniformly elliptic linear PDE in non-divergence form with bounded coefficients in subsets of Euclidean space can be found in Corollary 6.3 of Gilbarg and Trudinger~\cite{gilbargtrudinger}:

 where $d \leq \text{dist}(\Omega ', \partial \Omega)$.
-In order to avoid the effect of the terms $d$ on the estimate, the result over the compact manifold $M$ will be effected by choosing overlapping coordinate patches $\Omega_i$ that have a uniform constant of overlap $\delta>0$.
+In order to avoid the effect of the terms $d$ on the estimate, the result over the compact manifold $M$ will be effected by choosing overlapping coordinate patches $\Omega_i$ that have a uniform constant of overlap $r_{M}>\delta>0$.
 That is, $d(x,y) > \delta$ for any $x \in M \setminus \Omega_i, y \in M \setminus \Omega_j$ for $i \neq j$.
 Thus, we will be able to choose $d \geq \delta$.
 Doing this, we derive an estimate over the whole compact manifold $M$: